🎮

 X35S becomes much easier to judge once it is forced into the same room as RGB20SX, RGB20 Pro, and RG-35XX Plus.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 X35S versus RGB20SX is interesting because brand neighbor is the obvious angle.
-Compared with X35S, RGB20SX makes the more obvious play for readers who care about brand neighbor.
+RGB20SX sits close enough to X35S to make the comparison meaningful, but different enough to sharpen the buying decision.
 RGB20SX is tracked around 60.0.
 Its overall rating is ⭐️⭐️⭐️⭐️⭐️½.
 X35S versus RGB20 Pro is interesting because brand neighbor is the obvious angle.
 If X35S feels almost right but not quite, RGB20 Pro is the sort of nearby detour that can completely change the shortlist.
 RGB20 Pro is tracked around 70.0.
 X35S versus RG-35XX Plus is interesting because closest match is the obvious angle.
-RG-35XX Plus sits close enough to X35S to make the comparison meaningful, but different enough to sharpen the buying decision.
+In practice, if X35S feels almost right but not quite, RG-35XX Plus is the sort of nearby detour that can completely change the shortlist.
 RG-35XX Plus is tracked around 64.0.
-In practice, its overall rating is ⭐️⭐️⭐️⭐️⭐️.
+That said, its overall rating is ⭐️⭐️⭐️⭐️⭐️.

 X35S is described with battery: 3000 mAh.
 Those are not background details; they shape noise, comfort, endurance, and whether the device feels eager to be used or mildly exhausting to keep fed.
 Audio is covered by Dual Stereo Front facing and Headphone Jack, which matters for sofa play, travel, and late-night sessions when speakers and headphone output can quietly make or break the experience.